lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_1/Readme.md

 ## Build

-1. First, we need to configure the build environment when using the OpenVINO toolkit by running the "setupvars.sh" script.
+1. First, we need to configure the build environment when using the OpenVINO™ toolkit by running the "setupvars.sh" script.

 ```bash
 source  /opt/intel/computer_vision_sdk/bin/setupvars.sh
 ```

 2. Now we need to create a directory to build the tutorial in and change to it.